-Profitability and fulfillment of the investor's investment objectives

-No assurance can be given that the investor will achieve the desired investment performance.
-The net asset value per unit of the fund can fall and lead to investor losses.
-There are no guarantees from the Company or from third parties concerning a particular minimum payment commitment upon redemption or a particular investment performance of the fund.
-An initial sales charge paid in a purchase of units, or a redemption fee paid in a sale of units, can additionally reduce or even completely consume the performance of an investment, particularly in the case of a short investment period.
+Profitability and fulfillment of the investor's investment objectives or a particular investment performance of the fund.
+An initial sales charge paid in a purchase of units or a redemption fee paid in a sale of units can additionally reduce or even completely consume the performance of an investment, particularly in the case of a short investment period.
 Investors could receive back an amount that is lower than the amount originally invested.